Skip to main content

 Passkeys and FIDO2/WebAuthn fit squarely into zero-trust thinking.
 Phishing-resistant authentication removes the most exploited attack vector (stolen credentials) from the equation entirely.
 No password means no password to steal.

-Sixty-three percent of organizations worldwide have now implemented a zero-trust strategy (Gartner, 2024).
+Sixty-three percent of organizations worldwide have fully or partially implemented a zero-trust strategy (Gartner, 2024).
 OMB Memorandum M-22-09, issued under Executive Order 14028, requires phishing-resistant MFA for federal agency staff, contractors, and partners accessing federal systems (OMB, 2022).

 The next section applies these principles directly, comparing how each of the six auth APIs handles token lifetimes, session validation, passkey support, and revocation.